-SECTION 67 - Grievability
+SECTION 9 - Grievability

-The provisions of this Article regarding voluntary reassignment, lateral action, transfer, change in duty station, or promotion, and promotions outside the unit, shall not be subject to the grievance procedures of Article 6 of this Agreement; however, an employee complaint concerning improper application of the provisions of Section 2(E), and Section 3 may be grieved in accordance with Article 6, up to and including Step 2 of the Grievance Procedure.
+The provisions of this Article regarding involuntary reassignment, lateral action, transfer, change in duty station, promotion, and promotions outside the unit, shall not be subject to the grievance procedures of Article 6 of this Agreement; however, an employee complaint concerning improper application of the provisions of Section 4(A), and Section 5 may be grieved in accordance with Article 6, up to and including Step 2 of the Grievance Procedure.
 In considering such complaints, weight shall be given to the specific procedures followed and decisions made, along with the needs of the agency.